When you have been injured at no fault of your own, what do you do? Who do you call?

 5.)
 How long will it take until my case is resolved?

 It is essential to go into your case knowing how long it is going to take.
-Some cases can take years to settle, and some may be evident initially and need a little reinforcement by a reputable attorney such as Clark & Mitchell.
+Some cases can take years to settle, and some may be evident initially and need a little reinforcement by a reputable attorney such as Clark & Associates.
 Therefore, you want to prepare how much time, emotion, and money that will be put into a case to have a fair resolution that is deserved.

 6.)
 Who will be in charge of my case?

 In a personal injury case, it is your case, and remember the law firm works for you.
 We will educate you in regards to the case.
 However, every decision is yours.
-Clark & Mitchell has the elite to advise you of your choices and which direction you choose to go.
+Clark & Associates has the elite to advise you of your choices and which direction you choose to go.
 If it makes you feel comfortable, ask to meet with each team member to ensure you are confident with the people taking care of you and your case.
 Our clients have the ability at any time to call, email, or meet with all our staff.

 7.)
 How will you communicate with me?